Subscribe to Updates

 But, metamaterials although successful, exhibit some notable limitations.
 Their functions are limited to microwave frequencies only.
 Also, metamaterials are quite difficult to build with all the components of the right size.
 Moreover, cost and commercialization have remained considerable issues.

-Rochester’s Cloak
+Rochester’s Invisibility Cloak

 Yaabot_VC4

 Although, the configuration is simple, it isn’t perfect.
-The cloak bends light and sends it through the center of the device, so the on-axis region cannot be blocked or cloaked i.e. the material crosses the center of the lens path remain exposed.
+The invisibility cloaks bends light and sends it through the center of the device, so the on-axis region cannot be blocked or cloaked i.e. the material crosses the center of the lens path remain exposed.
 Another shortcoming is that it cannot cloak large objects.
 Larger the objects larger the lens and larger the distance between them.

 This new system won’t conceal you entirely, but it has its advantages – it can allow surgeons to see through their hands what they are operating on their patients or eliminate blind spots for truck drivers in vehicles.
 Cloaking a fixed size object is easy as the shape of the object does not deform.
 We don’t yet know if it will serve more commercial purposes or reliably cloak a human but the research does look promising.